dmmoria/CPMod/README.md

 # CPMod (Consequence Potential Model in Python)

-## Summary
-This tool was designed to stochastically calculate the summation of independent and dependent random variables.
-Although this tool can be applied to variety of problems it was initially designed to estimate consequence potentials of well designs in natural gas storage operations.
-This tool relies on Microsoft Excel to store inputs and Python to perform calculations.
-The design of the workflow is tailored for entry-level programmers yet flexible enough to model user defined complex systems.
-Users will spend most of their time in excel setting up distributions for the system.
-They will only need to transition to Python to run the script.
-Outputs include figure generation, however, future versions will include additional methods for interrogating data.

 ## Introduction and Purpose
 This tool was designed to stochastically calculate the summation of independent and dependent random variables.
 Although this tool can be applied to variety of problems it was initially designed to estimate consequence potentials of well designs in natural gas storage operations.
 This tool relies on Microsoft Excel to store inputs and Python to perform calculations.